RobertTalbert/discretecs/Video/scripts-module-2.md

 So there's a complete and correct truth table for this proposition.
 It's not in principle any different than the others, it just required more care in building up the table.

-But now let's look at something different the statement "If P, then (Q or R)
+But now let's look at something different the statement "If P, then (Q or R)".
+What's different about this is that there are *three*  atomic statements involved here, not just two.
+How does that change the truth table?
+Let's dive in and see.

+We are still going to need a column for each of the atomic variables here, so one thing that's different is that there are three of those this time.
+Now, what we need is one row for each of the combinations of truth values of these statements.
+How many rows should there be?
+Let's think about it.
+If we only look
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NjM5MjQzNTVdfQ==
+eyJoaXN0b3J5IjpbMTgyMTE3NTAwOF19
 -->